WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 RIPT is essential for allowing clients to fail, recover, and re-obtain the state of the call.

+When a server has a signaling event to send, and there are multiple GET requests open for /events, the server MUST send the event on all such open requests.
+This enables seamless migration.
+Similarly, the server MUST be prepared to receive events on multiple distinct PUT transactions, and process them in the order in which they are received by the server.

 ## Sending and Receiving Media

 Media is always associated with a call.
 Within a call, media has a